opencor/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/User_callable.rst

 ------------------------------------------------------

-.. c:function:: void* MRIStepCreate(ARKRhsFn fse, ARKRhsFn fsi, realtype t0, N_Vector y0, MRIStepInnerStepper stepper, SUNContext sunctx)
+.. c:function:: void* MRIStepCreate(ARKRhsFn fse, ARKRhsFn fsi, sunrealtype t0, N_Vector y0, MRIStepInnerStepper stepper, SUNContext sunctx)

    This function allocates and initializes memory for a problem to be solved using the MRIStep time-stepping module in ARKODE.